appnexus/logistic-regression-L1/README.md

 [ x1, x2, ... , num_occurrences_of_row, num_successes ]
 ```

-If each row is unweighted, then the second to last column will be all
+If each row is unweighted, then the second to last column (num_occurrences_of_row)
-zeros.
+will be ones.
+The last column (num_successes) will then be zeros or ones.

 The `fit` method will automatically insert an intercept term and return
 coefficients that includes this bias.